AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

 1. Deselect (uncheck) the "*Stop sharing after files have been sent*" option:
    ![Annotated screenshot of OnionShare Settings screen pointing to the "Stop sharing after files have been sent" option.](screenshots/onionshare-macos-settings-stop-sharing-after-files-have-been-sent.png)

 As always, consider the security implications of what you are doing when you disable this option and allow multiple downloads.
+In what scenarios does it make sense to allow multiple downloads, and in what scenarios are you better off using a different approach?
+For example:

+* Would it be better to start a new share for a new receiver?
+By default, each time you press the "Start Sharing" button, OnionShare generates a completely new Onion site (with a completely different `.onion` address) for you to use.
+Even if you are sharing the same material with multiple people, you may want to give each of them their own `.onion` address, so that any interception of your communication of the address itself does not inherently associate each receiver with the others.

 # Additional references